anytech/conn-monitor/README.md

 ```

 When a /16 subnet exceeds the threshold:
-1. The entire /16 is blocked AND logged via iptables LOG
+1. The entire /16 is blocked
+2. During the block, individual IPs attempting to connect are caught and blocked permanently
-2. For `TEMP_BLOCK_DURATION` seconds, all blocked IPs are recorded in syslog
+3. Caught IPs are reported to AbuseIPDB in real-time
-3. After the duration expires:
-   - Individual IPs that hit the block are permanently banned
-   - The /16 range block is removed
+4. After `TEMP_BLOCK_DURATION` seconds, the range block is lifted
-   - Legitimate users from that range can connect again
+5. If the range exceeds the threshold again, it gets temp-blocked again

 **Use case:** Catch attackers from a botnet without permanently blocking entire countries.
 The range acts as a temporary net - catch the bad IPs, then release innocent traffic.

+Data files are stored in `/etc/conn-monitor/` and persist across restarts.

 Log output example:
 ```
-Temporary block on 45.5.0.0/16 (150 connections), logging individual IPs for 3600s Released 45.5.0.0/16, caught and banned 47 individual IPs
+Temporary block on 45.5.0.0/16 (150 connections) for 3600s
+Blocked IP 45.5.123.45 (caught from temp block on 45.5.0.0/16) Released temp block on 45.5.0.0/16
 ```

 ### Block Expiry